 It is said that Mother Maria took the place of a hysterical young woman in line to enter the gas chamber.
 So the nun met her death on Holy Friday of 1945.

-On Monday of this week we remember another saint who, many centuries earlier, laid down his life to save someone else.
+Another saint, many centuries earlier, laid down his life to save someone else.
 He is Saint Alban, the first martyr or protomartyr of Britain.
 Alban was a pagan living in Roman Britain in the fourth century, during the harsh persecutions that took place under the Emperor Diocletian.
 One day a priest, fleeing the pagan magistrate, hid near Alban's door.
 Alban saw him, took him in, and gave him refuge.

 Over the next days, Alban saw how the priest prayed, thanking God and asking Him to keep others safe.
 Alban observed the man's piety, gentleness, and joy in the Lord.
 He asked many questions of the priest, and finally decided to become a Christian himself.

 It wasn't long before the authorities came looking for the priest, having heard that Alban was harboring a fugitive.
 In order to give the priest a chance to get away, Alban put on the other man's cloak and let the soldiers take him away believing that he was the priest they were seeking.

 The magistrate, while questioning Alban, discovered the deception.
 Furious that a fugitive had been allowed to escape, he threatened that his prisoner would face the execution that had been intended for the priest.
 He became even more angry when Alban didn't protest, saying that if the price of his new faith was death, he was willing to pay it.

 The magistrate ordered Alban to be beheaded, and the sentence was promptly carried out.
 Today, churches, abbeys and shrines all over England bear the name of this first martyr.